end3va/wheyaye/README.md

 # whyaye
-A small repertoire of coding adventures by Geordie learning to code
+A small repertoire of coding adventures by a Geordie learning to code